National order: Canadian Coast Guard's Renewed Guidance, Direction and Continued Posture amid the COVID-19 Pandemic Including Mandatory Rapid Testing

 FROM: Commissioner, Canadian Coast Guard

 TO: Assistant Commissioner Atlantic; Assistant Commissioner Central; Assistant Commissioner Western; Assistant Commissioner Arctic; Director General, Fleet and Maritime Services; Director General, Response; Director General, Coast Guard Personnel.

-COPY: ROC Atlantic; ROC Central, ROC Western; Regional Director, Incident Management Atlantic; Senior Director, Fleet Central Region; Senior Director, Fleet Western Region; Senior Director, Fleet Atlantic Region; Regional Director, Incident Management, Central; Director, Incident Management Western; Senior Director, Operational Support; National Command Centre; Director General, DFO Communications; Senior Director, Incident Management; Director, Maritime Security; Director General, Integrated Technical Services; Director General, Major Projects; Deputy Commissioner, Operations; Deputy Commissioner, Shipbuilding and Materiel; Executive Director, CCG College; Director General, Innovation, Planning and Engagement; Director, Enforcement Operations; Director, Safety Management System; Director General, Strategic and Regulatory Science; Director General, Conservation and Protection
+COPY: ROC Atlantic; ROC Central, ROC Western; Regional Director, Incident Management Atlantic; Senior Director, Fleet Central Region; Senior Director, Fleet Western Region; Senior Director, Fleet Atlantic Region; Regional Director, Incident Management, Central; Director, Incident Management Western; Senior Director, Operational Support; National Command Centre; Director General, DFO Communications; Senior Director, Incident Management; Director, Maritime Security; Director General, Integrated Technical Services; Director General, Major Projects; Deputy Commissioner, Operations; Deputy Commissioner, Shipbuilding and Materiel; Executive Director, Canadian Coast Guard College; Director General, Innovation, Planning and Engagement; Director, Enforcement Operations; Director, Safety Management System; Director General, Strategic and Regulatory Science; Director General, Conservation and Protection

-Direction (Including desired outcomes)
+Direction (including desired outcomes)